FlatIO/api-client-python/docs/ClassApi.md

 [[Back to top]](#) [[Back to API list]](../README.md#documentation-for-api-endpoints) [[Back to Model list]](../README.md#documentation-for-models) [[Back to README]](../README.md)

 # **create_class**
-> ClassDetails create_class(class_creation)
+> ClassDetails create_class(body)

 Create a new class

 Classrooms on Flat allow you to create activities with assignments and post content to a specific group.
 When creating a class, Flat automatically creates two groups: one for the teachers of the course, one for the students.
 The creator of this class is automatically added to the teachers group.
 If the classsroom is synchronized with another application like Google Classroom, some of the meta information will automatically be updated.
-You can add users to this class using `POST /classes/{class}/users/{user}`, they will automatically added to the group based on their role on Flat.
+You can add users to this class using `PUT /classes/{class}/users/{user}`, they will automatically added to the group based on their role on Flat.
 Users can also enroll themselves to this class using `POST /classes/enroll/{enrollmentCode}` and the `enrollmentCode` returned in the `ClassDetails` response.

 ### Example